NJ State Parks

 Overall Insights

-The Heuristic Evaluation revealed that the site is clean, friendly, and generally well-structured, but offers several opportunities to enhance user control, simplify dense content areas, and improve support systems.
-These findings helped us prioritize improvements for the redesign, especially around: grouping information more efficiently, reducing visual overload, adding clearer navigation exits, and enhancing support for lost or confused users
+The Heuristic Evaluation revealed that the site is clean, friendly, and generally well-structured, but offers clear opportunities to improve user control, content organization, and support systems.

 Understanding How Users Group Content